OULibraries/homebox/README.txt

 CREATING PANELS-LIKE HOME BOX LAYOUTS
 -------------------------------------

-One of Home box 2's new features, is the ability to easily create panels-like layouts.
-After creating a new Home box page, click the 'Settings' link.
+One of Homebox 2's new features, is the ability to easily create panels-like layouts.
+After creating a new Homebox page, click the 'Settings' link.
 Under the 'Custom column widths' fieldset, you can specify the width percentage of each region.
 If you wanted to create a layout like:

 [-----top----]